 The company structure is the key.
 When "Acme Construction" gets added to a new project, their entire team sees it immediately.
 Add someone new to Acme?
 They get access to everything Acme has access to.
 No manual setup.

-Instead of managing 10 individual users on a construction project, you manage 3-4 companies (GC, owner, architect, subcontractor).
-Way less work.
+Instead of managing 10 individual users on a construction project, you manage 3-4 companies (general contractor, owner, architect, subcontractor).
+This significantly reduces administrative overhead.

 When you upload files once, they're in both your system and the client portal.
 No duplicate work.
 No version control issues.

-For sensitive work like construction inspections or cell tower work, insurance companies often require specific data sharing practices.
-Client portals with proper access controls meet these requirements.
-Risk assessment procedures should document who accessed what.
+For sensitive work like construction inspections or cell tower work, client portals with audit trails meet compliance requirements.
+Insurance companies often require documented access controls for data sharing.
+Risk assessment procedures should include records of who accessed project data.

 Why this matters for your business